-Several factors also make freelance life more challenging, in addition to the fact that as a self-employed individual holiday is unpaid (60%), freelancers feel stagnant at the lack of opportunities for growth, professional development and progression (50%) afforded to them by employers.
+Several factors make freelance life more challenging.
+In addition to the fact that freelancers feel stagnant at the lack of opportunities for growth, professional development and progression (50%) afforded to them by employers.

 Half of freelancers experience regular late payment, and 35% say that the process of finding and them winning projects could be improved.
 This suggests that both employers and third-party bodies could do much more to improve the visibility and accessibility of project work.